vtrHH/lab-react-ironnutrition/README.md

 $ npm install bootstrap react-bootstrap
 ```

-Then, import the minified version of the Bootstrap stylesheets into your `index.js` file.
+Then, import the minified version of the Bootstrap stylesheet into your `index.js` file.

 ```javascript
 import 'bootstrap/dist/css/bootstrap.min.css';